ava-labs/precompile-evm/README.md

-# PrecompilEVM
+# Precompile-EVM

-PrecompilEVM is a repository for registering precompiles to Subnet-EVM without forking the Subnet-EVM codebase.
+Precompile-EVM is a repository for registering precompiles to Subnet-EVM without forking the Subnet-EVM codebase.
 Subnet-EVM supports registering external precompiles through `precompile/modules` package.
 By importing Subnet-EVM as a library, you can register your own precompiles to Subnet-EVM and build it together with Subnet-EVM.

 ## How to use

-There is an example branch [hello-world-example](https://github.com/ava-labs/precompilevm/tree/hello-world-example) in this repository.
+There is an example branch [hello-world-example](https://github.com/ava-labs/precompile-evm/tree/hello-world-example) in this repository.
 You can check the example branch to see how to register precompiles and test them.

 ### Generate Precompile Files